black-shadows/System-Design/README.md

 Here are some real-life architectures I'd recommend you read, analyze and understand:

-* [Uber](http://highscalability.com/blog/2016/10/12/lessons-learned-from-scaling-uber-to-2000-engineers-1000-ser.html): A nice article about how Uber had to scale fast, about breaking your service into many micro services spread across many repos
+* [Uber](http://highscalability.com/blog/2016/10/12/lessons-learned-from-scaling-uber-to-2000-engineers-1000-ser.html): A nice article about how Uber had to scale fast, about breaking your service into many microservices spread across many repos
 * [Facebook](http://highscalability.com/blog/2016/6/27/how-facebook-live-streams-to-800000-simultaneous-viewers.html): How Facebook handles 800,000 simultaneous viewers on a live stream
 * [Twitter](http://highscalability.com/blog/2016/4/20/how-twitter-handles-3000-images-per-second.html): How Twitter handles 3,000 image uploads per second and why the old ways it used would not work nowadays
 * [Salesforce](http://highscalability.com/blog/2013/9/23/salesforce-architecture-how-they-handle-13-billion-transacti.html): A relatively short example from Salesforce.